 - Third-party services must abide by the University’s provisioning and de-provisioning policies and procedures.

 - When the University’s authentication services are not applicable, local accounts ownership/permissions should match the University’s Acceptable Use of IT Infrastructure and Resources.

-- The Chief Information Security Officer (CISO) must authorize any deviations from the requirements.
+- The Chief Information Security Officer (CISO) must authorize deviations from the requirements.

 An application program interface (API) is a set of functions or procedures to integrate and bridge communication between various application modules and integrate the app with other third-party applications.

-Central Authentication Service (CAS) permits Users to access multiple applications while providing their credentials (e.g., name, password).
+Central Authentication Service (CAS) allows users to access multiple applications while providing their credentials (e.g., name, password).

 Security Assertion Markup Language (SAML) is a current standard for session-based password-less authentication between an Identity Provider (University) and a Service Provider (Third-Party Application).